naiyerasif/site/src/content/post/2024/2024-04-14-21-34-02-custom-job-summaries-for-github-actions.md

 category: "update"
 ---

-<abbr title="Today I Learned">TIL</abbr> that you can print custom job summaries for GitHub Actions by assigning a markdown string to the `GITHUB_STEP_SUMMARY` environment variable.
+Today I learned that you can print custom job summaries for GitHub Actions by assigning a markdown string to the `GITHUB_STEP_SUMMARY` environment variable.

 For example, the following step configuration,